We Buy Any Car: History

+The U.S. entity was later acquired by Frontier Car Group (FCG) in 2018, which subsequently became a subsidiary of the global consumer internet group Prosus (OLX Group) in 2020.

 In November 2019, private equity group TDR Capital completed the purchase of webuyanycar.com's parent company, BCA, for a reported £1.9bn.
+In October 2020, BCA was renamed Constellation Automotive Group.

+In 2025, webuyanycar.com was sold by Prosus (OLX Group) to a small US-based private equity fund.
+While originally founded in the UK, the brand operates as two entirely separate corporate entities in the United Kingdom and the United States.
+As of 2026, the company operates more than 550 locations across the United Kingdom.

 Research

 In 2014, the company released the results of a mock Driving Theory Test on its website, revealing that six in ten drivers who sat the test, failed.
 The study showed that drivers in the 17-21 age group had the lowest pass mark of any age group, while drivers in the 46 to 65-year-old group had the highest pass rate.

 In late 2018, research conducted by the company found that seven in ten Britons spend 11 hours in their cars during the Christmas period.
 Revealing that on average, families travel 311 miles, just under the distance of London to Edinburgh, to see extended family over the festive period.
 Collectively, British motorists travel over 5.9bn miles in cars over Christmas.